rvision/useForm/README.md

 codesandbox links

 ## Another form library?
 This library works with controlled components only.
+Performance of re-renders depends on the number and types of components used.
+For native inputs, it is fast.
+For custom components, your mileage may vary.

 If you need performant forms library, please use [react-hook-form](https://react-hook-form.com/).

 If you think formState, control, Controller, useController, useFormContext, watch, useWatch, useFormState, useFieldArray is complicated to use, then read on.

-### Introduction
+### About
+- low learning curve
+- components freedom: doesn't force you to use any specific component for inputs or form, it embraces use of native input fields and custom components via ```getValue/setValue``` methods
-Idea is to reference all fields in a natural way, with regards of the initial object shape/structure.
+- idea is to reference all fields in a natural way, with regards of the initial object shape/structure.
 For example:

 ```js
 firstName // 1st level property